mtaouk/Neisseria_gonorrhoeae_transmission_Australia/README.md

 persistent isolates and isolates were grouped as either decreased susceptibility or susceptible.

-The following code was used with
+The following R code was used with
 <a href="https://github.com/mtaouk/Neisseria_gonorrhoeae_transmission_Australia/blob/main/Odds_ratio/odds_metadata.csv">odds_metadata.csv</a>
 as input.